vinthony/image-splicing-localization/README.md

-# Image Splicing Localization Using CNN
+# Image Splicing Localization Using CNN [ this repo is part of project in Asia University Machine Learning Camp 2018]

 ## What is Image Splicing